ruhitrafian66/qBittorrentRemote/README.md

 ## Usage

 ### Adding Torrents

+**Method 1: Direct URL/Magnet**
 1. Tap the **+** button in the top right
+2. Select "Add Torrent URL"
-2. Paste a magnet link or torrent URL
+3. Paste a magnet link or torrent URL
-3. Tap "Add Torrent"
+4. Tap "Add Torrent"

+**Method 2: Search**
+1. Tap the **+** button in the top right
+2. Select "Search Torrents"
+3. Enter search keywords
+4. Select category filter (optional)
+5. Tap a result to add it directly

 ### Managing Torrents
 - **Swipe left** on a torrent for quick actions (pause/resume/delete)
 - **Tap** a torrent to view detailed information
 - Use the **menu** (top left) for bulk actions
+- **Manage Files**: Tap "Manage Files" in torrent details to:
+  - View all files in the torrent
+  - Select/deselect individual files for download
+  - See download progress per file
+  - Bulk select/deselect all files

 ### Filtering & Search
 - Tap filter tabs at the top to filter by state